sitraka-/Sound-Systems/KICKOFF.md

 <section data-background-color="#5cb17a" data-state=ande>
     <style>.ande header:after { content: "Anderson, R. et al., Speculative Anthropologies, 2018"; }</style>
     <blockquote>
-       <span style="font-weight:bold;">Designing</span> at the intersection of speculative fiction and anthropology, we find a sense of <span style="font-weight:bold;">epistemic humility</span> about the kind of worlds we could or should inhabit.
+       <span style="font-weight:bold;">Designing</span> at the intersection of speculative fiction and anthropology, we find a sense of <span style="font-weight:bold;">epistemic humility</span> about the kind of worlds we could or should inhabit [...]
+It calls us to craft tangible ways of shaping and repairing the worlds we still hope for.
     </blockquote>
     <aside class="notes">
     </aside>